icaros-usc/pyribs/README.md

   requesting new candidate solutions and telling the algorithm how solutions performed.

-## Usage Example
+## Usage

 Here we show an example application of CMA-ME in pyribs.
-To initialize the algorithm, we must first create:
+To initialize the algorithm, we first create:

 - A 2D **GridArchive** where each dimension contains 20 bins across the range [-1, 1].
 - A **ImprovementEmitter**, which starts from the search point **0** in 10 dimensional space and a starting Gaussian sampling distribution with standard deviation 0.1.
 - An **Optimizer** that combines the archive and emitter together.

-After initializing the components, we optimize (pyribs maximizes by default) the negative 10-D Sphere function for 1000 iterations.
-Users of the [pycma](https://pypi.org/project/cma/) library will be familiar with ask-tell interface (which pyribs adopted).
-First, the user asks for new candidate solutions.
-After evaluating the solution, we tell the algorithm the objective value and behavior characteristics (BCs) of each candidate solution.
-The algorithm will then populate the archive and make decisions on where to sample solutions from next.
+After initializing the components, we optimize (pyribs maximizes) the negative 10-D Sphere function for 1000 iterations.
+Users of [pycma](https://pypi.org/project/cma/) will be familiar with the ask-tell interface (which pyribs adopted).
+First, the user must `ask` for new candidate solutions.
+After evaluating the solution, they `tell` the algorithm the objective value and behavior characteristics (BCs) of each candidate solution.
+The algorithm then populates the archive and makes decisions on where to sample solutions from next.

 ```python
 import numpy as np